Charte-dot/The-Tipsy-Tiger-cg/README.md

 ![](documentation/User-story-ss/comments2.png)
 *Comments*

-* Below the published comments is a from to submit a comment.
+* Below the published comments is a form to submit a comment.
 * After submission of comment an 'pending approval' message is shown until admin approve the comment.

 ![](documentation/User-story-ss/comments.png)